 In response to a question about the trustees’ role in the appropriation fight—the questioner noted that former president Graham Spanier’s public advocacy seemed to rankle Corbett—Peetz said that much of the lobbying is done behind the scenes, and that the governor’s appointees to the board can play a key role.
 She added, “I don’t think it helped to engage in a public tete-a-tete—Rod is handling this in a much better way.
 It’s much more positive.”

 —Both speakers talked about “good news” from Penn State, with Erickson saying he’s been “buoyed” by students in the past six months.
 He called TJ Bard, president of University Park’s student government; Peter Khoury, president of the Council of Commonwealth Student Governments and the student trustee; and Jon Lozano, president of the Graduate Student Association, “three of the most outstanding student leaders I have seen here in all my years at Penn State.”

 Erickson also noted that despite early concern from rating agencies Standard & Poor’s and Moody’s that the scandal would lead to a decline in research grants, the number of grants is up 15.5 percent from last year, and that the total of $620 million “at this point in the year is unprecedented.”
 Admissions, he said, are up 1.5 to 2 percent over last year’s record pace.

 Lori Shontz, senior editor

-Entry filed under: Alumni Association, Campus issues, Controversy, Faculty research, Joe Paterno, Sandusky scandal, Undergraduate education, Undergraduate students.
-Tags: Alumni Council, Board of Trustees, Karen Peetz, Louis Freeh, Penn State appropriation, Rodney Erickson.
+Entry filed under: Alumni Association, Alumni Council, Campus issues, Controversy, Faculty research, Joe Paterno, Sandusky scandal, Undergraduate education, Undergraduate students.
+Tags: Alumni Council, Karen Peetz, Louis Freeh, Penn State appropriation, Rodney Erickson.